 Boa Constrictor Description

-Boa Constrictors vary in colour from a pinkish brown to grey with distinguished markings called ‘crossbands’ along their body.
+Boa Constrictors vary in color from a pinkish brown to grey with distinguished markings called ‘crossbands’ along their body.
 The Boa Constrictor is the largest snake in the Belize Rianforest, reaching an amazing length of 12 feet from head to tail tip.
 Boa Constrictors have large curved teeth which are used to grasp prey in.

 The longest ever recorded Boa Constrictor is said to have been 18 feet long, thats over 3 times as long as you or me if you are about 5 feet tall.

 Female Boa Constrictors are usually larger than males.
 Boa Constrictors contain many subspecies based on locality.
-The Boa Constrictors from the Amazon Basin are the most colourful, possessing bright cherry red tails.
+The Boa Constrictors from the Amazon Basin are the most colorful, possessing bright cherry red tails.
 It used to be said that boas were New World Snakes and pythons were Old World Snakes, but, with boas found on Madagascar, Fiji and Solomon Islands, this is not quite true.
 Instead, it is possible that boas have survived in evolutionarily isolated areas.

 Boa Constrictor Diet